The goal of this project is to incentivize XR adoption in the best possible way we can imagine: open-source and on-chain.

 For the blog, you need a traditional preview image, and for the portal inside dlux that goes to your experience, you need a 360 preview image.

-Take a 16x9 traditional photo for the Steem blog entry by pressing Ctl-Alt-S
+Take a 16x9 traditional photo for the Hive blog entry by pressing Ctl-Alt-S

 Take a 360 photo for the portal preview by pressing Ctl-Alt-Shift-S